Kerry loves to write about gardening, nutrition, sustainability, and entertainment.

-- Clover stays green all summer with little or no watering in most regions of the US.
-Clover is relatively drought-tolerant and it greens up early in spring and remains green until the first frost.
+- Clover stays green all summer, with little or no watering, in most regions of the USA.
+It is relatively drought-tolerant, and it greens up early in spring and remains green until the first frost.
 In the South, it may remain green all winter.

 - Clover requires little or no mowing.
-White clover grows just 2–8 inches tall and requires little or no mowing to keep it orderly.
-However, some homeowners may prefer to mow in midsummer in order to deadhead old blooms and neaten the appearance of the lawn, or to prevent blooming.
+White clover grows just 2–8 inches tall and requires little or no mowing to keep it looking tidy.
+However, some homeowners may prefer to mow in midsummer in order to deadhead old blooms, neaten the appearance of the lawn, or to prevent it from blooming.

 - Clover never needs fertilizer.
-Clover is a nitrogen-fixing legume, a plant that essentially creates its own fertilizer... and fertilizes nearby plants as well!
-Grass that is intermixed with clover will be healthier and greener with less effort than grass planted alone.
+Clover is a nitrogen-fixing legume, a plant that essentially creates its own fertilizer—and fertilizes nearby plants, as well!
+Grass that is intermixed with clover will be healthier and greener and require less care than grass planted alone.

 - Clover out-competes other weeds.
 Anyone who has struggled to eradicate clover from a grass lawn can tell you how persistent it can be.
-Clover easily out-competes most other weeds and reduces the need for weeding or expensive herbicides.
+It has a dense root structure that allows it to easily out-compete most other weeds and reduce the need for weeding and expensive herbicides.

 - Clover grows well in poor soil.
-Clover tolerates a wide variety of soil conditions, including the poor-quality subsoil common around many new homes.
+It tolerates a wide variety of soil conditions, including the poor-quality subsoil common around many new homes.

 - Clover feels great on bare feet.
-Soft, lush, and cool, walking barefoot on a clover lawn is a luxurious treat.
-Clover's leaves and blossoms also have a mild, pleasant smell.
+Since it's soft, lush, and cool, walking barefoot on a clover lawn is a luxurious treat.
+Those leaves and blossoms also have a mild, pleasant smell.

 - Clover is immune to "dog patches."
-The urine of female dogs discolors lawn grasses.
-Clovers stays as green and lush as ever.
+Dog urine discolors lawn grasses, but clover stays as green and lush as ever.

-- Clover is inexpensive.
-Clover seed is extremely inexpensive.
-Average cost is about $4 per 4000 square feet.
-Homeowners who have been fighting clover as a weed get it for free, if they decide to stop fighting and let it grow.
+- Clover inexpensive.
+Clover seed is typically inexpensive.
+The average cost is about $4 per 4000 square feet.
+Homeowners who have been fighting it as a weed get it for free if they decide to stop fighting and let it grow.